Awesome: Bill & Ted

-Bill charging the knight when he thinks killed Ted.
+- Bill charging the knight when he thinks killed Ted.

 Bill: YOU KILLED TED, YOU MEDIEVAL DICKWEED!

+- The historical figures running amok in the mall.
 Especially Billy and Genghis Khan for lasting the longest.

-Beethoven is introduced to synthesisers, immediately sees their potential and is soon playing a symphony on several keyboards all at once in the music shop, attracting a huge crowd.
+- Beethoven is introduced to synthesisers, immediately sees their potential and is soon playing a symphony on several keyboards all at once in the music shop, attracting a huge crowd.

-Sigmund Freud psychoanalysing the police interrogator and driving him up the wall.
+- Sigmund Freud psychoanalysing the police interrogator and driving him up the wall.

+- The scene with the future council.
+Words cannot describe.
 Sadly, the version of Robbi Robb's "In Time" that plays in this scene (with the awesome, awesome lead guitar) is commercially unavailable.
-It is up on Youtube, however, and with a two free programsnote Youtube Downloader and MPEG Streamclip and a little know-how one can easily create an .mp3 file from it.
+It is up on Youtube, however, and there are multiple ways to extract an .mp3 file from it.

-The band's unofficial mantra "Be Excellent To Each Other And Party On" also qualifies.
+- The band's unofficial mantra "Be Excellent To Each Other And Party On" also qualifies.
 No matter how ditzy the guys are, it's hard to deny that it's a most excellent philosophy to live by.

-That music playing after Napoleon got kicked out of the bowling alley and walks proudly while putting his hat back on.
+- That music playing after Napoleon got kicked out of the bowling alley and walks proudly while putting his hat back on.

 Bill & Ted's Bogus Journey

-The climax of the sequel qualifies.
+- The climax of the sequel qualifies.
 "God Gave Rock and Roll To You", indeed.

-Unfortunately, that version of the song (with Bill & Ted's guitar solos at the start) has never been commercially released, but Steve Vai's guitar solos & the KISS song have.
+- Unfortunately, that version of the song (with Bill & Ted's guitar solos at the start) has never been commercially released, but Steve Vai's guitar solos & the KISS song have.
 Fans have managed to replicate the song as featured in the film with a little editing, and a little searching on the internet can bring up mp3s of the song with the solos at the start.

-In a shooting script (and comic adaptation) for Bogus Journey, the boys had to confront their fears when the Evil Robot Usses make them manifest in the real world - Bill accepts a kiss from Granny Preston, Ted apologizes to Deacon and returns the Easter Basket, and both of them invite Colonel Oates in for snacks.
+- In a shooting script (and comic adaptation) for Bogus Journey, the boys had to confront their fears when the Evil Robot Usses make them manifest in the real world - Bill accepts a kiss from Granny Preston, Ted apologizes to Deacon and returns the Easter Basket, and both of them invite Colonel Oates in for snacks.
 They also fought their evil doubles hand-to-hand until the Good Robot Usses could get to them.